 WordPress releases regular updates.
 Usually a WordPress update causes several plugin and theme updates.
 It’s important to keep your website up to date.
 It’s also important to apply the updates at the right time and in the correct order (Plugins, Themes, WordPress).
 We always perform updates on our own test site prior to rolling out any updates to production sites.

 We monitor our sites on a daily basis and get alerts 24/7 should a problem arise.
 We want to be proactive when it comes to our maintenance services.
 99% of the time we fix issues before you even know there was a problem.

 For some tips on keeping your website safe from all the mischevious people out there, take a look at a blog post we wrote about Website Protection.

 Make sure the Web Design Company you choose is a good fit for you.
 Take the time to do a little research, check references and look at their body of work.

-Why Should You Choose Team 218 Web Design Company To Build My Website?
+Why Should You Choose Team 218 Web Services To Build My Website?

 Two words – customer service.

 Remember when businesses used to actually provide service?
 They didn’t act like they were doing you a favor by having you shop with them.
 Nobody assumed you wanted to bag your own groceries or check yourself out.

 It wasn’t only a courtesy to their customers.
 They knew their customers were essential to their survival.
 They also thought of customers as a part of their extended family.
 A trust and a bond developed between a business and its’ customers.

 We still operate that way.
 That type of service is the cornerstone of our business.